chapel-lang/chapel/doc/rst/language/spec/procedures.rst

    defines a generic procedure called ``mywriteln`` that takes a variable number of arguments of any type and then writes them out on separate lines.
-The for-loop over the heterogeneous tuple (:ref:`Iteration_over_Tuples`) is unrolled by the compiler so that each iteration has its own copy of ``x`` with the appropriate type.
-The type of ``xs`` can also be specified in the formal argument list to ensure that the actuals all have the same type.
+The type of ``xs`` can also be constrained in the formal argument list to require that the actuals all have the same type.
+For example ``xs: string...?k`` would accept a variable number of string arguments.

 ..